rlugojr/linkurious-enterprise-manual/backup.md

 1. Stop Neo4j Community edition.
 2. Copy the folder `<neo4j-folder>/data` or any folder used to store the database.

-You can now restart Neo4j.
+You can restart Neo4j now.